Juthikakollati/eco-waste-detector/README.md

-# eco-waste-detector
-AI tool that identifies waste from images and recommends proper disposal to help the environment.
+EcoSnap – AI Waste Sorting Assistant

+This project uses an AI image classifier to identify waste items and recommend proper disposal methods such as recycling, composting, or landfill.

+Created for the EcoHacks hackathon.